 I want to discuss what I consider to be the ideal strategy for being a good reader on WordPress.
 It all focuses on stars, which I consider to be the unsung hero of being a wonderful blogosphere citizen.

-Does anyone remember Dysontopia, my serialized fiction novel project?
-For a while, I was posting about a thousand words of it every week.
-It has been a while since I’ve even brought up the topic, so I would imagine one or two of you are wondering if it ran away, took an extended vacation in the Caribbean, or perhaps got sucked into a giant planet-eating black hole.
-Well, Dysontopia looks nothing like the fragments scattered about Normal Happenings anymore.
+I would imagine one or two of you are wondering if Dysontopia ran away, took an extended vacation in the Caribbean, or perhaps got sucked into a giant planet-eating black hole.

-I’m here to deliver some not-so-great news.
 For the past week our cat Ezri has stopped eating, drinking, and being her silly self.
 Yesterday afternoon we received some heartbreaking news from the vet.
-There is a fairly high probability she could have leukemia.